willsanderson/Hemma/README.md

 | Zoom | Toggles between filling the frame and fitting the whole sensor.
 Starts filled every time the popup opens |
 | Siren | Only for cameras with an onboard siren.
 A bare glyph until tapped, then it expands to "Sound siren?" and needs a second tap within five seconds |

-A full screen button fades in over the top-left of the feed on hover, and stays visible on touch where there is no hover to reveal it.
-On Android it also asks for landscape; iOS has no orientation API, so there the video's own native player takes over and follows the device as you turn it.
+**Full screen.** A small button fades in over the top-left of the feed on hover, matching where Home Assistant puts its own, and stays permanently visible on touch where there is no hover to reveal it.
+Its glyph flips between the outward and inward arrows to match the current state, and it follows the browser rather than its own clicks, so leaving full screen with Escape or a system gesture still flips it back.

+On Android it also requests landscape. iOS has no orientation API, so there the video's own native player takes over instead, which fills the screen and follows the device as you turn it.

+**Sizing.** The popup is 1040 px wide on desktop, clamped to 92vw so it never overflows a narrow window, and the feed is capped at 52vh so the whole detail view stays on screen on a shorter laptop.

 Cameras are read from the registry when `cameras` is empty, so most setups need nothing beyond the list above.
 Using `hemma_popup_camera` directly gives you the rest: